DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.06/sp1.06.1.md

      when the review is done and there is a new build for testing, etc.
 6. You have a few too many tasks on your plate to test and could use some help.

+**Venue Options**

+- A. Stand Up
+- B. Planning
+- C. Grooming
+- D. Retrospective
-A. Stand Up B. Planning C. Grooming D. Retrospective E. Pilot Support F. Ad Hoc (Stop by their desk)
+- E. Pilot Support
+- F. Ad Hoc (Stop by their desk)

 ## Solution